 |Curry leaves and Pandan leaves||A handful each|

-- Heat up a wide pan on medium flame and add coriander ; slowly, dry roast while constantly running a wooden spoon through.
-When the colour changes into darkest brown / blackish , immediately empty it to a foil sheet.
+- Heat up a wide pan on medium flame and add coriander; slowly, dry roast while constantly running a wooden spoon through.
+When the colour changes into darkest brown, immediately empty it to a foil sheet.

 - Now add the cumin seeds and roast until its colour also changed into darkest brown.
 Empty it to the same sheet on top of coriander and let them cool down.

-- Now add the rest of the spices and roast them, while tossing and turning them continuously.
+- Finally, add the rest of the spices and roast them, while tossing and turning them continuously.
 Add them to coriander and cumin.
-Now that the spices are roasted, it is time to grind them up.
+Now that the spices are roasted, let’s grind them up.

-- Add a handful of roasted spices and grind until it smooth, empty on to a sheet of paper and then slowly fill in to an air tight spice container.
+- Add a handful of roasted spices and grind until smooth, empty on to a sheet of paper and then slowly fill into an airtight spice container

 - Use the right equipment : To cream up the cake batter, use an electric hand mixer for best results.
 Traditionally, a wooden spoon was used, but now, this machine does a quicker and easier job.